Dhruvinsinh/Medical-Cost-Prediction-for-health-Insurance/README.md

 charges: Individual medical costs billed by health insurance

 Where We have age,sex,bmi,children,smoker,region as Input feature for Our neural network algorithm and charges for target or prediction column for the neural network.

+For this project I have attach all implementation on i python file which contains results as well.

+# Conclusion
+The best model is xgboost on propressing data which is able to provide 86% of r2 score for testing dataset.